We are not aware of most of our thoughts about our bodies. They live deep down, close to our idea of who we are at our core.

 In order to find a “true perception of yourself” -- the first piece of a positive body image -- your task is to address your recurring negative body-thoughts.
 Where is your perception distorting your experience living in your body?
 Your lens is based on your thoughts; it is not the truth.
 You are probably off in your assessment.
 Everyone is.

-Can you challenge your negative body-thoughts with logic?
+Can you challenge your negative body-thoughts?
 When you are unaware of your thoughts, they actually live unchallenged in your mind.
-When you dig them up, you might find they might do well with a bit of logic applied.
+When you dig them up, you might find they might do well with a bit of logic and re-framing.

-So, your thought, “I need to be a size 2 (subsitute your own size) like my sister,” might look like this with logic applied, "I am not built like my sister.
+So, your thought, “I need to be a size 2 (subsitute your own size) like my sister,” might look like this with your re-framing applied, "I am not built like my sister.
 She takes after dad's side.
 I look like mom."

 External vs Internal Judgment